 Mystery shoppers must be be able to juggle several tasks at once.
 You have to stay undercover, have a great attention to detail and be able to remember the specifics of their job solely by memory.
 As a result, secret shopping can be challenging.
 Here are some tips for staying on task for you to fulfill your mystery shopping duties to the best of your abilities:

 Know your goals before you go

 One of the great things about mystery shopping is that you are essentially being paid to shop.
 For already busy people, like stay-at-home moms or college students, this is great way to save time and earn some extra money.
 However, this can also be one of the downsides.
-Sometimes, mystery shoppers can spend too much time browsing or buying things for themselves that they forget the task at hand.
-It may even slip their mind that they are working at all.
+Sometimes while mystery shopping you can spend so much time browsing or buying things for yourself that you forget the task at hand.
+It may even slip your mind that you are working at all.